History of Sparta: Theban Liberation of the Helots

-Facing Macedon
+Rise of Macedon

-Sparta had neither the men nor the money to recover her lost position, and the continued existence on her borders of an independent Messenia and Arcadia kept her in constant fear for her own safety.
-She did, indeed, join with Athens and Achaea in 353 BC to prevent Philip II of Macedon passing Thermopylae and entering Phocis, but beyond this, she took no part in the struggle of Greece with the new power which had sprung up on her northern borders.
+Sparta had neither the men nor the money to recover her lost position, and the continued existence on her borders of an independent and hostile Messenia and Arcadia kept her in constant fear for her own safety.
+Though Sparta did join with Athens and Achaea in 353 BC to prevent Philip II of Macedon passing Thermopylae and entering Phocis, they did not play any meaningful role in the greater struggle against Macedonian expansion.
 The final showdown saw Philip fighting Athens and Thebes at Chaeronea.
-Sparta was pinned down at home by Macedonian allies such as Messene and Argos and took no part.
+Sparta was pinned down at home by Macedon's allies, Messene and Argos.

-After the Battle of Chaeronea, Philip II of Macedon entered the Peloponnese.
-Sparta alone refused to join Philip's "Corinthian League" but Philip engineered the transfer of certain border districts to the neighbouring states of Argos, Arcadia and Messenia.
+After the Battle of Chaeronea, Philip II entered the Peloponnese.
+Sparta alone refused to accede to the Macedonian dominated "Corinthian League" so Philip engineered the transfer of certain border districts to the neighboring states of Argos, Arcadia and Messenia.

 During Alexander's campaigns in the east, the Spartan king, Agis III sent a force to Crete in 333 BC with the aim of securing the island for Sparta.
 Agis next took command of allied Greek forces against Macedon, gaining early successes, before laying siege to Megalopolis in 331 BC.
 A large Macedonian army under general Antipater marched to its relief and defeated the Spartan-led force in a pitched battle.
 More than 5,300 of the Spartans and their allies were killed in battle, and 3,500 of Antipater's troops.
 Agis, now wounded and unable to stand, ordered his men to leave him behind to face the advancing Macedonian army so that he could buy them time to retreat.
 On his knees, the Spartan king slew several enemy soldiers before being finally killed by a javelin.
-Alexander was merciful, and he only forced the Spartans to join the League of Corinth, which they had previously refused to join.
+Alexander was merciful, and he only forced the Spartans to join the League of Corinth, which they had previously refused to.

-The memory of this defeat was still fresh in Spartan minds when the general revolt against Macedonian rule known as the Lamian War broke out – hence Sparta stayed neutral.
+The memory of this defeat was still fresh in Spartan minds when the other Greek city-states rose in revolt against Macedonian rule, and decided to remain neutral in the conflict that came to known as the Lamian War.

 Even during its decline, Sparta never forgot its claims on being the "defender of Hellenism" and its Laconic wit.
 An anecdote has it that when Philip II sent a message to Sparta saying "If I invade Laconia, I shall turn you out", the Spartans responded with the single, terse reply αἴκα, "if" (he did).

 When Philip created the league of the Greeks on the pretext of unifying Greece against Persia, the Spartans chose not to join—they had no interest in joining a pan-Greek expedition if it was not under Spartan leadership.
 Thus, upon the conquest of Persia, Alexander the Great sent to Athens 300 suits of Persian armour with the following inscription "Alexander, son of Philip, and all the Greeks except the Spartans, give these offerings taken from the foreigners who live in Asia [emphasis added]".